cameronenfuego/cameronenfuego.github.io/_posts/2015-08-22-Crying-Out-to-Be-Heard.md

 ![](https://cdn-images-1.medium.com/max/1200/1*vs_qQxf8QcHYCVgMEZb36A.jpeg)

 It’s sobering seeing that the last post here was from March.
 That was nearly 5 months ago for those of you doing the quick math.
 If you had been following along with this blog for any period of time, I apologize for my sudden and prolonged disappearance.
 I needed a little time away.
-While not writing at all is not the best course of action, I know it’s afforded me a little perspective on myself and how I can better communicate about this self.
+While not writing at all is not the best course of action, I know it’s afforded me a little perspective on myself and how I can better communicate about this self.<!--more-->

 When my parents separated, a large part of my identity fell through the cracks of that schism.
 In my ignoring the tremendous confusion, pain, and anger, I was listless, hollow.
 That is, until I started going to counseling and found some identity in being the older brother to my sister.